 Sandford Award assessment process

-To achieve the rigorous assessment criteria, organisations must demonstrate the delivery of high-quality heritage learning.
+To achieve the rigorous assessment process, heritage organisations must demonstrate the delivery of high-quality heritage learning against the Sandford Award criteria and quality indicators.

-Assessment visits usually take place from March and continue until mid-July.
-If required, it may be possible to arrange the visit outside the normal assessment period.
-Each site is assessed by one volunteer assessor or in some cases, two assessors.
-If there are two, they will assess the learning service together.
+Assessments usually take place from March and continue until mid-July- sometimes it may be possible to arrange the visit outside the normal assessment period if required.
+Each site is usually assessed by one volunteer assessor or they may be accompanied by a volunteer in training.

-Following the assessment visit, the assessor will compile their report and submit it for review and moderation, making their recommendation to the Board of Trustees of the Heritage Education Trust.
-Members will make the final decision at the Trustees’ Ratification Meeting - held in the early part of September.
+Following the assessment visit, the assessor will compile their report and submit it for review and moderation, before making their recommendation to the Board of Trustees of the Heritage Education Trust.
+Members will make the final decision for Sandford Awards at the Trustees’ Ratification Meeting - held in the early part of September.
 Following the meeting, applicants are notified of the outcome with a copy of the assessor’s report.
-Winners of the Sandford Award are invited to attend the annual presentation ceremony in the year of application.
-You can find the Sandford Award Eligibility Criteria, our Guidance for Applicants and other useful information below.
+Winners of the Sandford Award are invited to attend the annual presentation ceremony in the year of application, which is usually hosted by a site that holds the Sandford Award.

 Banner image: English Heritage Education, Sandford Award holder